traefik-tech-blog/hashicorp-webinar/readme.md

 ### Set up TraefikEE

-NOTE: These steps require a Traefik Enterprise license.
+*Note*: These steps require a Traefik Enterprise license.
 If you don't have a license, you may request a free 30-day trial [here](https://info.traefik.io/get-traefik-enterprise-free-for-30-days).

 These steps begin from your desktop machine, not the vagrant host.